MichaelMoroz/michaelmoroz.github.io/TODO/2024-9-01-WritingAnOptimizingTensorCompilerFromScratch.md

 There is also [Slang](https://github.com/shader-slang/slang), which is quite different from all these from above, as its an improved shader language with added differentiability.
 It would be nice if it was widely supported.
 But its even more low level than something like Taichi.

-***4. No built-in easy to use real-time visualization or interactivity***
+***4. No easy built-in way to make real-time visualizations with optional interactivity***

 When I want to do some advanced visualizations in Python, the options that are available in ML libraries are often hilariously bad.
 Usually you just end up making a bunch of matplotlib plots, which are not only slow, if you want to render like hundreds of millions of points or an animation, but also not interactive.
 (They are fine for papers tho)

 In the world of real-time graphics, you can render those points at 60fps, and you could even interact with them in real time.
 Seeing the things you are working on in real time is in some cases quite useful for quick iteration, and I feel like this is something you miss in your classic ML libs, where the usual interaction you have with your model - is staring at the loss graph for hours.

-Though, while I am stating these things, most large ML models are simply not visualizable in real time, and the ones that are, are usually not easy to interpret.
+Though, while I am stating these things, most large ML models are simply not visualizable in real time, and the ones that are, are usually not easy to usefully interpret.
 Visualizations are usually most applicable to the intersection of ML/Physics/Graphics, like NERFs, diffusion, neural implicit representations, etc. But I still think that even changing hyperparameters in real time and seeing its result on the training loss can also be somewhat interesting, though you do need the model to be rather performant for that.

 ***5. Some simulation and graphics applications can benefit from a more high level description***